 How can I demonstrate that my business has the present or future capacity to generate sufficient income?

-To demonstrate that your business will generate more than enough income for you and your family members, you should highlight strong financials, market demand, and growth projections fueled by E2 investment to showcase future income potential.
+To demonstrate that your business has present or future capacity, you must show it will generate more than enough income for you and your family members.
+You should highlight strong financials, market demand, and growth projections fueled by the E2 investment to showcase future income potential and plans for a significant economic contribution.

 What nationalities can apply under the E2 Visa scheme?